-This paper is divided into two sections.
+The Matsec examination consists of a one 3-hour paper divided into two sections.
 Section A covers Module 1 (Logic and Reasoning) of the syllabus and carries 30% of the marks for this paper.
 Candidates will answer three out of four questions carrying equal marks.
 Section B covers Module 2 (Ethics and Society).
 Candidates will have to answer a compulsory question and another question from a choice of three.
 Each answer will be in essay form and carries 35% of the mark of this paper

-It is advisable that students who are taking Philosophy at Intermediate Level possess a good command of English since most of the essays have to be written in the English language.
+It is advisable that students studying Philosophy at Intermediate Level possess a good command of English since most of the essays have to be written in the English language.